 Solar Consultant, Brooklyn Solarworks

 This course provides an introduction to ecology, covering interactions between organisms and the environment at scales of populations, communities, and ecosystems.
 Ecological principles are used to explore the theory and applications of major issues facing humanity in the 21st century, including population dynamics, disease ecology, biodiversity and invasive species, global change, and other topics of environmental sustainability.

-NTRES 2201/DSOC 2201 Society and Natural Resources
+NTRES 2201/ BSOC 2201/ DSOC 2201: Society and Natural Resources

 The actions of people are crucial to environmental well-being.
 This course addresses the interrelationships between social phenomena and the natural (i.e., biological-physical-chemical) environment.
 It is intended to (1) increase student awareness of these interconnections in their everyday lives; (2) introduce students to a variety of social science perspectives, including sociology, economics, psychology, and political science, that help us make sense of these connections; (3) identify the contributions of each of these perspectives to our understanding of environmental problems; and (4) discuss how natural resource management and environmental policy reflect these perspectives.